 Websites typically also state which languages your visitors use to browse your website.
 This data can give you a clear indication of which languages you should first think about supporting as you consider a multilingual website.

 Once you have determined the languages needed, you’ll want to assess your available resources.
 Will you have a team dedicated to each website or do you need to take a more hands-off approach?

-LanguageLine has a trio of solutions that can help with website translation and localization so that you can start reaching new markets right away.
+LanguageLine has several solutions that can help with website translation and localization so that you can start reaching new markets right away.